Getting the Right Insurance Protection in France

 When you make the move to France, one of the first things you’re likely to need to get sorted out is insurance.
 When you sign with the Notaire to take ownership of your French property, you must have your house insurance and contents lined up.
-Not only this is a legal requirement in France, but it’s essential that you’re covered right from the start when moving abroad.
+Not only is it a legal requirement to have insurance in France, but it’s essential that you’re covered right from the start when moving abroad.

-While many of the big names in insurance that you’re familiar with in the UK operate in France, post-Brexit, many are no longer providing these services in Europe.
-In addition, some of the detail of the policies is different, so it’s worth being aware of what you need and what cover you’re actually signing up for, particularly if your French isn’t all that great at first.
+While many of the big names in insurance that you’re familiar with in the UK operate in France, post-Brexit, many are no longer providing these services in Europe, including for caravans registered and stored in France.
+In addition, some of the details of the policies are different, so it’s worth being aware of what you need and what cover you’re actually signing up for, particularly if your French isn’t all that great at first.

 In this article, we’ll outline the main insurances that you’re likely to need right from Day 1 for your new life in France, as well as how to choose the right provider.
 The insurances that you’ll need include: home and contents, health, school, pet insurance and if you’re starting up a business, professional insurance.
 Here’s an overview of each insurance option:

 Standard insurance allows for fire, storm, hail and snow damage as well as water damage.
-Broken windows, theft and vandalism are also normally covered, as is natural catastrophe, public liability, legal defense and home assistance.
+Broken windows, theft and vandalism are also normally covered, as is natural catastrophe, public liability, legal defence and home assistance.
 Options include things like new for old and electrical damage.
-You can alter the amount of excess on your policy by paying more in order to achieve a lower excess.
+You can reduce the excess on your policy by paying more to achieve a lower amount.

 Car and Motorhome Insurance

 If you’re driving your own car in France, then it’s your responsibility to make sure it’s appropriately insured.
-Car insurance in France is very similar to motor insurance in the UK and the cost is based on your age, your occupation and the make, model and value of your car as well the number of kilometers you’re likely to drive each year.
-In your car insurance, you can allow for third party cover only or fully comprehensive cover, with defense and appeal costs included.
+Car insurance in France is very similar to motor insurance in the UK, and the cost is based on your age, your occupation and the make, model and value of your car, as well as the number of kilometres you’re likely to drive each year.
+In your car insurance, you can allow for third-party cover only or fully comprehensive cover, with defence and appeal costs included.
 Things like assistance, glass breakage and acts of God can also be included in the cover, as well as theft, fire and arson.

 School Insurance for Kids

 School insurance seems like a strange idea when you first come to France, but in many ways it makes good sense.
-Every child that goes to school in France is required to have insurance.
-That insurance covers the child themselves in the event of an accident, but also covers other children that the child might inadvertently seriously hurt or injure.
-School insurance comes normally with two basic options.
-The first is for only school-based activities or school related activities and the other is includes extra curricular activities that the child may take part in.
-School insurance costs only a few euro per year and can often be added as part of your household insurance policy.
+Every child who goes to school in France is required to have insurance.
+That insurance covers the child in the event of an accident and also covers other children whom the child might inadvertently injure.
+School insurance normally comes with two basic options.
+The first is for school-based activities only, and the other includes extracurricular activities that the child may take part in.
+School insurance costs only a few euros per year and can often be added as part of your household insurance policy.

 Professional Insurance in France